 D-601.f: Tracking Initial Eligibility for Children Experiencing Homelessness

-Boards must ensure that Workforce Solutions Office staff uses TWIST to track each customer’s three-month window for providing documentation of eligibility for continuing services.
-When child care is provided based on an initial eligibility determination, staff must enter an Activity Interruption into TWIST Program Detail.
+Boards must ensure that Workforce Solutions Office staff uses the child care case management system to track each customer’s three-month window for providing documentation of eligibility for continuing services.
+When child care is provided based on an initial eligibility determination, staff must enter an Activity Interruption into the child care case management system.

 Boards must be aware that families experiencing homelessness may provide complete documentation of eligibility at time of enrollment.
-In these instances, there is no requirement to track the initial three months of care, and Board contractor staff must not enter an Activity Interruption into TWIST.
+In these instances, there is no requirement to track the initial three months of care, and Board contractor staff must not enter an Activity Interruption.

 D-602: Continuing Eligibility for Children Experiencing Homelessness

 Boards must ensure that a child’s general eligibility regarding age; citizenship or legal immigration status; and the parent’s participation in work, training, or education activities at any level is verified and documented by the end of the initial three months of child care in order for care to continue.
-When eligibility is fully established and documented within three months of the initial eligibility determination, must continue for the duration of 12 months starting from the initial eligibility determination date.
+When eligibility is fully established and documented within three months of the initial eligibility determination, CCS must continue for the duration of 12 months starting from the initial eligibility determination date.

 Boards must ensure that verification of the parents’ participation in work, training, or education at any level is a requirement for child care to continue after the initial eligibility period.